allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 I have my favorite set of JVM languages.
 Java in `/main` and Groovy in `/test` are the best-performing duo for me.
 In summer 2017 we started a new microservice project, and as usual, we talked about languages and technologies.
-There are a few Kotlin advocating teams in Allegro and we wanted to try something new so we decided to give Kotlin a try.
+There are a few Kotlin advocating teams in Allegro, and we wanted to try something new, so we decided to give Kotlin a try.
 Since there is no Spock counterpart for Kotlin, we decided to stick with Groovy in `/test`.
-In winter 2018, after few months of working with Kotlin on the daily basis,  we summarized pros and cons and arrived at that conclusion that Kotlin made us *less* productive.
+In winter 2018, after few months of working with Kotlin on a daily basis,  we summarized pros and cons and arrived at that conclusion that Kotlin made us *less* productive.
 We started rewriting this microservice to Java.

 Here are the reasons why.